 You may want to begin your alone time with a grounding activity that makes you feel centered.
 Examples include taking a yoga class, participating in a guided meditation on your phone or TV, doing a mindfulness journaling exercise, practicing a breathing exercise, calling a friend to chat, or taking a walk.
-Choose whatever it is that gives you a feeling of being rooted and present in your day.
+Choose whatever makes you feel rooted and present in your day.

 STEP 6: Enjoy Yourself

-Do one of the three activities that you wrote out in your Self Love List.
-(One of those may have been your grounding activity that you just completed.)
-The important thing here, is that you can do this activity without interruption from your child.
-If I’m honest here, I must confess that sometimes cleaning is on my list.
-When others are caring for my children, I like to clean for a short time before jumping into my fun activity.
+Do one of the three activities you wrote in your Self Love List.
+(One may have been the grounding activity you just completed.)
+The important thing here is that you can do this activity without interruption from your child.
+I must confess that sometimes cleaning is on my list.
+When others care for my children, I like to clean briefly before jumping into my fun activity.
 Cleaning and having my personal space organized feels great.